singh-man/books/crackingTheCoding/17_hard.md

 54		}
 55	}
 ```
-This algorithm will potentially take  O(SB²)  time, where B  is the  length of bigString and S is the  length of smal1String.This is because at each of the  B  characters, we potentially do O(SB) work: Sscans of the rest of the  string, which has potentially B  characters.
+This algorithm will potentially take  O(SB²)  time, where B  is the  length of bigString and S is the  length of smal1String.This is because at each of the  B  characters, we potentially do O(SB) work: S scans of the rest of the  string, which has potentially B  characters.

 **Optimized**